Sophia-Community/SophiApp/README.md

 * Download and install the [HEVC Video Extensions from Device Manufacturer](https://www.microsoft.com/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq) from Microsoft server using <https://store.rg-adguard.net> parser to be able to open .heic and .heif formats;
 * Create a `Windows Cleanup` and `Windows Cleanup Notification` scheduled tasks for Windows cleaning up unused files and updates;
   * A native toast notification will be displayed where you can choose to snooze, run the cleanup task or [dismiss](#native-interactive-toasts-for-the-windows-cleanup-scheduled-task)
-* Create tasks in the Task Scheduler to clear
+* Create tasks in the Task Scheduler to clean
   * `%SystemRoot%\SoftwareDistribution\Download`
   * `%TEMP%`
 * Configure the Windows security;